voggukalyan/Gojekassign/README.md

 1. Reflected CSS/XSS       - in login page - Payload  in USERNAME                            -             <script>alert(111)</script>
 2. SQLinjection            - in login page  - Payload in USERNAME and Password               -             1' or '1' ='1
-3. Stored/ persisted XSS   - If user logged in Using admin credetials  and checks feed back  -             alert willpop up
+3. Stored/ persisted XSS   - If user logged in Using admin credentials  and checks feed back  -             stored XSS alert/attack